hotmobmobile/hotmob-android-sdk/README.md

      android:theme="@android:style/Theme.Translucent.NoTitleBar.Fullscreen" />
 ```

-4.)
+#### Eclipse

+1.)
+[Download the Hotmob Android SDK from Github](https://github.com/hotmobmobile/hotmob-android-sdk/archive/master.zip) or download link we provided.

+2.)
+Follow the implementation guideline to import the Hotmob SDK into your project.
+[Implementation guide for Eclipse](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Implementation-guide-for-Eclipse)

+#### Running

+1.)
 Following the HotmobAndroidSDKExampleBaseActivity.java in HotmobSDK example project to modify your base activity class.

-5.)
+2.)
 Start the HotmobSDK in first activity in your project.

 ``` java
 HotmobManager.start(this);